langflow-ai/langflow/docs/docs/Configuration/configuration-security-best-practices.md

 ## API keys and credentials

-- Store API keys and credentials as encrypted global variables
+- Store API keys and credentials as encrypted global variables.
-- Use the Credential type for sensitive information
+- Use the Credential type for sensitive information.
-- Implement proper access controls for users who can view/edit credentials
+- Implement proper access controls for users who can view/edit credentials.
-- Regularly audit and rotate API keys
+- Regularly audit and rotate API keys.

 ## Database file protection